 Imagine a child, excited with the thought of having a sleep over with a couple of friends one weekend.
 He’s super geeked because he acquired one of the prized books at the library that day: Scary Stories To Tell in the Dark.
 The book is tucked deep inside his backpack and he can almost hear the gnashing of monsters and the wail of ghosts coming from the bottom of his bag.
 He can feel the creepy illustrations trying to escape from their paper prison.

-Brett Helquist does have an amazing list of works under his belt including the very popular, A Series of Unfortunate Events books by Lemony Snicket.
-But regardless of Helquist’s achievements and many talents, they won’t be as appreciated in these new editions.
-In a post on a blog called The Fiction Circus, blogger Miracle Jones points out:
+Brett Helquist does have an amazing list of works under his belt including the very popular books, A Series of Unfortunate Events by Lemony Snicket.
+But regardless of Helquist’s achievements and talents, they won’t be as appreciated in these new editions.
+In a post on a website called The Fiction Circus, blogger Miracle Jones pointed out: